jameshuynh/jameshuynh.github.io/_posts/2016-02-15-ssh-remote-access-a-server-through-another-server.md

 excerpt_separator: <!-- more -->
 ---

 Recently, one of the app that I develop for our client would need to be hosted on a server that can only be accessed through another server.
 That has acaused me quite a few problems with ssh remote access and even deployment.
-In this article, I would like to share how I overcome the problem to easily remote access the server and deploy the app smoothly just like I have direct access to the server
+In this article, I would like to share how I overcome the problem to easily remote access to the targeted server and deploy the app smoothly just like I have direct access to the targeted server.

 <!-- more -->